Discover more from Timeless & Timely

 “After I’m dead I’d rather have people ask why I have no monument than why I have one.” — Cato the Elder, c.
 150 BC

-Later this week, I’ll have a selection of articles from our Archives that touch on the notions of ego, permanence, and emotional intelligence available for subscribers.
+For paying Ampersand Guild members, here’s a selection of articles from our Archives that touch on the notions of ego, permanence, and emotional intelligence:

 Be sure you’re signed up as a subscriber.